natecostello/van_two_point_oh/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 ## Over Voltage Backup Protection

-This is accomplished by the disconnection of the Main Contactor by the BMS via its internal relay.
+This is accomplished by opening the main contactor by the BMS via its internal relay.

 ## Under Voltage Backup Protection

-This is accomplished by the disconnection of the Main Contactor by the BMS via its internal relay.
+This is accomplished by opening the main contactor by the BMS via its internal relay.